 In response to changing resident demographics and an updated list of “must haves,”multifamily developers and property managers will be turning to amenity innovation to stay competitive.
 As innovation and technology continuously push the bar higher for more personalized customer experiences, residents now have totally different expectations for what should be in their living spaces.
 Instead of luxury amenities used occasionally, like hot yoga rooms, resort-style pools, or mega clubhouses, residents instead expect service-oriented amenities that enable them to easily integrate work, family, and free time.

 Residents simply want and expect their living environment to be as on-demand as the rest of their lives.
 That is why intelligent parcel locker systems, like those offered by Parcel Pending, will continue to be in high demand in the multifamily industry this year.
+Parcel Pending also offers Lite Lockers, a solution for smaller apartment communities as well.
 Smart package lockers make the retrieval of packages quick and convenient for both property managers and residents alike.

 Parcel Pending’s package management solution was created to ensure the simple, secure delivery and retrieval of any online order.
 Our smart commercial lockers offer several benefits meant to reduce the hassle and inconvenience of receiving a package:

 - Smart – Infrared scanners detect the packages in each locker.

 - Secure – cameras can record package delivery and retrieval

 - Cool – Refrigerated lockers keep temperature-sensitive items cool.